geoapi-pt/main/readme.md

 # GEO API PT

 [RESTful API](https://restfulapi.net/) which provides information on official divisional administrative regions of Portugal (based on "Carta Administrativa Oficial de Portugal, 2020", from [here](https://www.dgterritorio.gov.pt/dados-abertos)).
 It includes information on mainland Portugal, Azores and Madeira.

-It also provides information on Postal Codes.
+It also provides information on Postal Codes and Census.

 You can use freely the public API at `https://geoapi.pt`.
-The limit per IP is 100 requests per 15 minutes.
+The limit per IP is 900 requests per 15 minutes (average of 1/sec).

 It uses NodeJS ([much faster](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/python.html) than Python) to create a HTTP server allowing several GET requests.
 It also pre-processes all the raw data for fast real-time delivery.